Options Position Sizing Calculator: Complete Risk Management Guide

 Inconsistent risk units.
 Mixing undefined-risk and defined-risk strategies without adjusting sizing creates wildly inconsistent actual exposure.
 A 2% risk rule on an iron condor is very different from 2% on a naked put.

 Not accounting for early close costs.
 If you plan to close at 50% profit (a common 21 DTE rule technique), your actual max loss is effectively higher because you're targeting an exit before expiration, not holding to max gain.
+The 21 DTE rule helps manage gamma risk, but you must factor early closure into your position sizing calculations.

 Putting It Together: A Full Example